-Our purpose as the UK's largest retail and commercial financial service provider is to Help Britain Prosper.
+Our purpose as the UK's largest retail and commercial financial services provider is to Help Britain Prosper

-We are not just a British bank - we take pride in being a bank for Britain, at the heart of the UK's economy.
+We are not just a British financial services provider - we take pride in being a financial services provider for Britain, at the heart of the UK's economy.

 One important aspect of this is that the Group continues to be one of the largest contributors to UK tax revenues.
-We paid $\pm 2.6$ billion of taxes for 2021, and were ranked as the highest corporate payer of UK taxes in the most recent PwC Total Tax Contribution Survey.
+We paid £2.1 billion of taxes for 2022 and were ranked as one of the highest corporate payers of UK taxes in the most recent PwC Total Tax Contribution Survey.

-Our approach to tax set out in this document is in line with the HMRC Code of Practice on Taxation for Banks, and reflects our belief that making our proper contribution to UK taxation is part of Helping Britain Prosper.
+Our approach to tax set out in this document is in line with the HMRC Code of Practice on Taxation for Banks and reflects our belief that making our proper contribution to UK taxation is part of Helping Britain Prosper.